Action convergence of general hypergraphs and tensors: Introduction

 \subsection{Structure of the paper}

 In Section \ref{SecNotation} we introduce the notation and basic definitions from functional analysis and probability theory.
 In Section \ref{SecActionConve} we briefly recall the theory of action convergence and in Section \ref{SecTensHyp} we introduce relevant notions for hypergraphs and tensors.
 In Section \ref{SecMultiActConv} we finally introduce the generalization of action convergence to multi-linear operators and in Section \ref{SecConstrLimObj} we prove the main compactness result.
-Moreover, in Section \ref{SecPropLimObje} we study several properties of multi-linear action convergence and of the related limit objects.
-In Section \ref{SecMultActTensHyp} and \ref{NonUnifHypSect} we investigate how action convergence for multi-linear operators can be specialized to tensors and hypergraphs in different ways and we study the different convergence notions obtained.
-In Section \ref{SectHypergraphons} we point out many relationships between the strongest version of hypergraph convergence obtained from action convergence and hypergraphon convergence in the context of dense hypergraph sequences and we conjecture the equivalence of these two notions.
+Moreover, in Section \ref{SecPropLimObje} we study several properties of multi-linear action convergence and of the related limit objects. { In Section \ref{SecNormsMulti} we compare the action convergence distance with other norms and distances for multi-linear operators.} In Section \ref{SecMultActTensHyp} and \ref{NonUnifHypSect} we investigate how action convergence for multi-linear operators can be specialized to tensors and hypergraphs in different ways and we study the different convergence notions obtained.
+In Section \ref{SectHypergraphons} we point out many relationships between {hypergraph convergence notions obtained from action convergence and hypergraphon convergence in the context of dense hypergraph sequences and we conjecture the equivalence of a modification of action convergence and hypergraphon convergence.}